 Colorectal Cancer Screening

-Starting in 2021, guidelines have recommended colon cancer screening starting at age 45 for average risk adults.
+Since in 2021, guidelines have recommended colon cancer screening starting at age 45 for average risk adults.
 This is a change from age 50 previously.
-Options include at home stool tests or colonoscopy — your doctor can help determine the best choice for you based on risk and preference.
+Options include at home stool tests or colonoscopy — your provider can help determine the best choice for you based on risk and preference.

 Blood Pressure, Cholesterol and Diabetes